kazushi23/vistra-be/readme.md

 Type enforcing
 comments
 caching?
+Limit 10 files per upload? & duplicate check for db + array needed, or db only? transaction locking for duplicates error message between frontend and backend optimising fileservice, are logic where it is suppose to be?

 # CONSIDERATIONS:
 ## DB
-Single document table for easy query for document retrieval unified view If scaling needed, add on to document table with relationship
+Single document table for easy query for document retrieval unified view

+If scaling needed, add on to document table with relationship

-    eg. if permission table needed, add on and map to document Add on columns for self-referencing, if folders have sub folder and files belong to folder, we can add:
+    eg. if permission table needed, add on and map to document

+Add on columns for self-referencing, if folders have sub folder and files belong to folder, we can add:

 ```javascript
 /*
 self-referencing where a document may belong to one parent folder